Peteskis/Project-Gorgon-Chat-log-viewer/README.md

 This project does **not** upload or transmit your log files anywhere.
 All parsing and viewing happens locally in your browser.

-## Contributing / requests

-Feel free to open an issue with:
-- a sample (redacted) log snippet
-- channel list you want styled by default
-- feature requests (auto-load newest log, highlights, exports, etc.)